- Body Composition Testing

 What can I expect after my CT scan?

 After your exam, the radiologist will review the images and give a report to your doctor.
 Your doctor will then discuss the best plan of treatment if any is needed.
-You can eat and drink normally after your exam.
+You can eat and drink normally after your exam and return to normal activities.
+Sometimes, follow-up exams are needed soon after for further evaluation, or needed months down the road in order to monitor how a certain treatment has been working.

 Iowa Ortho is American College of Radiology accredited.
 Being accredited by ACR is considered the gold standard of accreditation.
 We are committed to providing the highest level of image quality and patient safety as we maintain the standard of care established by ACR.